Ari-Zerner/blog/content/posts/my-career-values.md

 I want to know the Truth.
 I constantly strive to refine my mental models, excited to find ways reality disagrees so that I can understand it better.
 I'm precise in my speech and writing, and put a high value on honesty in myself and the people around me, cognizant of the way a single innaccuracy propagates through a connected web of belief.
 I like to know the intricate workings of systems, from atoms to economies.
 The world is vast, with far more detail than a human can comprehend in a lifetime, but I continue to expand the frontier of my knowledge.

 At work, I want to form a detailed understanding of the systems I touch.
 I want to take the time to grok codebases, filling in my conceptual map rather than just making quick patches.
-I aslo value opportunities to learn complexities with less immediate relevance; for instance, I fondly recall a presentation about SQL database implementations at an offsite in my last role.
+I also value opportunities to learn complexities with less immediate relevance; for instance, I fondly recall a presentation about SQL database implementations at an offsite in my last role.

 ## Novelty